 Understand the applications: Learning about the real-world applications of reflection can make the topic more engaging and relevant.
 Explore how reflection is used in art, architecture, computer graphics, physics, and other fields.
 This will help you appreciate the power and versatility of this fundamental concept.

-For example, research how architects use reflections to create illusions of space and light in buildings.
-Learn how computer graphics artists use reflections to create realistic images and animations.
-Discover how physicists use reflections to study the properties of light and matter.
+As an example, research how architects use reflections to create illusions of space and light in buildings.
+Worth adding: learn how computer graphics artists use reflections to create realistic images and animations.
+Which means discover how physicists use reflections to study the properties of light and matter.
 By understanding the applications of reflection, you'll be more motivated to learn the concepts and develop your skills.

 FAQ